-Students are also expected to obtain all required immunizations (Hepatitis B, Measles, Mumps, Rubella, Tetanus, and Diphtheria).
+Students are also expected to obtain all institutionally required immunizations (Hepatitis B, Measles, Mumps, Rubella, Tetanus, and Diphtheria).
 The immunization record must be signed by the physician conducting the physical examination or a record must be obtained from the health care provider.
 The cost of any physical examination, follow-up tests, and/or immunizations is the responsibility of the student.
 Failure to provide proof of immunizations will result in removal of the student from the clinical portion of the program.
-Students may be required to obtain annual vaccinations or additional titer testing for specific sites.
-Vaccination records must be submitted to the Dyson Wellness Center staff and will also be kept in a secure electronic file by the athletic training program director.
-Additional vaccinations may be required by certain clinical sites, and failure to comply with the vaccination requirements may preclude placement at that site.
+Students may be required to obtain annual vaccinations or additional titer testing for specific clinical sites, and failure to comply with the vaccination requirements may preclude placement at that site.
+Vaccination records must be submitted to the Dyson Wellness Center staff via email at immunizations@noctrl.edu prior to the start of the program.